AkiraMD/interview-appointment-scheduler/README.md

 Your task is to prototype the backend service for an appointments scheduler application given the following input and outputs:

-**Input**:
-Please use the following mock data to power your API

 **Acceptance Criteria**:
 * As a user, I want to be able to see which clinicians are available in my province
 * As a user, I want to be able to see what 30min slots are available to me based on a particular clinician
 * As a user, I want to be able to book an available slot
+* As a user, I should not be able to book in the past
 * As a user, I want to see all my upcoming confirmed appointments
 * As a clinician, I want to see upcoming booking requests
-* I should not be able to book in the past

 **Expectations**:
 * Create a database schema to support this API service using the data above